Found some spare time to answer all these insightful and fun questions!

 In high school I spent summers working at a junior school summer camp.
 During uni I did placements during my holidays in Pakistan as an intern in a private psychological practice, a cancer hospital and for a school’s psychologist.
 After undergrad I was a clinical psychologist trainee at a government hospital in Pakistan and after masters I was a research assistant at the University of Manchester and an assistant psychologist at a social enterprise that worked with children.

-PhD Student (Dementia Research), Teaching Assistant (University of Manchester), Helpline Volunteer, Assistant Editor (British Psychological Society)
+PhD Student (DOME Project: Dementia Research), Research Assistant (Salford Royal Foundation Trust), Teaching Assistant (University of Manchester), Helpline Volunteer, Assistant Editor (British Psychological Society), Assistant Editor (Research Hive)

 Reading (thrillers are my fave), Puns, Knitting, Making my own costumes like this Deadpool cap, Playing the Sims 3, and Badminton!
 I adore llamas, Netflix, rainy weather, tea and any show narrated by David Attenborough (there is no cooler episode than Blue Planet -The Deep).